IBM-Cloud/serverless-image-processor/README.md

    * Cloud Functions plugin.
 Install it with `ibmcloud plugin install cloud-functions`.
    * [jq](https://stedolan.github.io/jq/) command line utility

 1. Copy the configuration file and set the values to match your environment.
+At a minimum, set or review the values for `PREFIX`, `RESOURCE_GROUP_NAME` and `REGION`.

    ```sh
    cp template.local.env local.env